Re-install of Kepler-x.y doesn't overwrite modules.txt

 #2 Updated by jianwu jianwu over 7 years ago

 After discussion with Dan, we think it is correct to keep its suite configuration even a Kepler version is uninstalled and re-installed.
 Many software uninstallation and re-installation keep user settings.

 It means the following behavior is correct: if a user install kepler-2.3.0, download and switch to reporting-2.3.0, uninstall and reinstall kepler-2.3, and it start into reporting-2.3.

 ~/KeplerData/kepler.modules/build-area/install-id.txt records the Kepler version number.
 Since kepler 2.3, if the install-id.txt in ~/KeplerData/ and the install-id.txt in installation path do not match (no matter which is newer), Kepler will first copy modules.txt and install-id.txt from installation path to ~/KeplerData/kepler.modules/build-area/ and overwrite the old texts in the directory.
 It means Kepler can always start correctly after Kepler 2.3.

 So this bug is only in Kepler 2.2, not in later Kepler versions.

 We can discuss it during the next 2.4 release call.
 My current opinion is that we need to do nothing about this bug for 2.4 release.

-#3 Updated by Ilkay Altintas about 7 years ago
+#3 Updated by Ilkay Altintas over 7 years ago

 This was a 2.2 bug.
 It has been solved for 2.3.
 The behavior right now seems to be ok for 2.4, but the user needs to go through the process manually.
 This creates a usability problem for the user.